Insight: 50 years of the Open University

+Fifty years after its launch, grateful alumni of the Open University tell Dani Garavelli how its ‘white heat’ helped to forge a new life for students

-One of Penny Andrews’ favourite photographs shows her standing next to the former shadow chancellor, Ed Balls.
+One of Penny Andrews’ favourite photographs shows her dancing with the former shadow chancellor, Ed Balls.
 The most striking thing about it is her turquoise hair.
 But cast your eyes down and you can see two Labour veterans peeking out from the top of her sock.
 Such is Andrews’ admiration for Jennie Lee and Barbara Castle that she has had their faces tattooed on her right calf.

 Andrews’ devotion to Lee, in particular, stems from the then arts minister’s role in founding the Open University.
 The idea for a “university of the air”, accessible to those for whom campus-based institutions were out of reach, may have been Harold Wilson’s, but Lee was the woman who ensured it secured its Royal Charter, 50 years ago next month.